hirako2000/polypack/README.md

 Polypack is a boilerplate configuration to build the most lightweight front end assets for webapp or static pages.

-The motivation behind this project started from observation that most if not all boilerplate to start with a bundler or build system that are either bloated, or incomplete in order to develop production applications.
+The motivation behind this project started from observation that most if not all boilerplates are either bloated with heavyweight libs, or incomplete in order to develop and ship production applications.

 ### Objective